Dook97/firefox-qutebrowser-userchrome/README.md

 need that, you can remove it in the code.
 Search for `star-button-box` and uncomment the line in question.

-### I want favicons
+### I want to disable favicons

-Search for 'disable favicons' and comment out the relevant line.
+Search for 'disable favicons' and uncomment the relevant line.

 ## Is it practical?